phonegap/phonegap-docs/docs/guides/quickstart.md

 	![](images/desktop-app-url-sm.png)

-	**Tip:** if you have multiple projects, the one with the green arrow is the current one running.
-You can click the arrow by another to serve that one instead or stop all of them completely with the button below it.
+	<div class="callout callout-tip"><span class="label label-success">Tip:</span> If you have multiple projects, the one with the green arrow is the current one running.
+You can click the arrow by another to serve that one instead or stop all of them completely with the button below it. </div>

 3. Install the [PhoneGap Developer App](http://app.phonegap.com) to your mobile devices